 We hope that parents/carers will, in the first instance, discuss any worries with the staff concerned.
 The Family Support Worker is a contact between parents/carers, Social Services and the school.
-If you are not satisfied, please contact the Head of Care, Deputy Head teacher or Head teacher.
+If you are not satisfied, please contact the Deputy Head teacher or Head teacher.

 If no satisfaction is gained from informal discussions, the procedure for formal complaints is described in our Complaints policy which is available on our website.

 Full copies of Policies referred to in this brochure can be seen or sent to parents on request.